amorris28/artificial_ecosystem_selection/protocol.md

 - multiple forest and grassland ecosystems - Greater variation in methane oxidation and community
 - one forest ecosystem - Lower variation in community, possible equal or lower variation in methane oxidation

-Measure site-specific fluxes before homogenizing?
-Homogenization before first incubation or incubate individual sites first to get site-specific flux measurements coupled with marker gene sequences?

 ## Protocol
 1. Collect soil cores (5 cm) from target ecosystems
 1. Homogenize environmental samples OR inoculate first generation with unhomogenized samples
-2. Inoculate replicate (n = 10) sterile media at 1, 5, and/or 10% v/v (or w/w) and incubate for 3 weeks (?) to ensure colonization of the microcosm.
-Inoculating at 2 or 3 transmission rates helps to test the tradeoff between heritability and genetic variation.
+2. Inoculate replicate (n = 10) sterile media at 1, 5, or 10% v/v (or w/w) and incubate for 3 weeks (maybe?
+Based on Howard et al. 2017) to ensure colonization of the microcosm.
 3. Incubate under high (1000 ppm) and/or low (5 ppm) methane concentration (or just choose one - perhaps ambient) and measure change in methane concentration.
 4. Extract DNA from this first generation for later marker gene sequencing
 5. Select the top ~10% of reps within each transmission group, homogenize samples, and use to inoculate the next generation of 10 microcosms at the same rate (1, 5, 10%).
 Repeat for ~10 generations or until there’s significant divergence.
-6. Extract DNA from the final generation of each line What is a reasonable number of replicates?
+6. Extract DNA from the final generation of each line
-Each replicate will have a vial, possibly 3 or 4 gas measurements taken, So far that is 30 or 60 replicates per generation.
-What is a reasonable number?
-At 30 reps that’s minimum 90 vials of methane to run on the GC.

-### General questions:
+### Logistical questions:
 - Where do I get soil or potting mix from?
+Better to use natural soil or artificial mix?
 - How do I sterilize (autoclave)?
 - What methane analyzers are available (from Scott, Lucas, etc.) GC with FID?
 Or lased-based spec?
 - What space can I use? (bench, bottles, septa, incubator)